-- wear single-use vinyl gloves and aprons when changing children's nappies, pants and clothing that are soiled with blood, urine, faeces or vomit; - use protective rubber gloves for cleaning/sluicing clothing after changing; - rinse soiled clothing and/or bag it for parents to collect; - ask the maintenance department to clear spills of blood, urine, faeces or vomit using mild disinfectant solution and mops; any cloths used are disposed of with the clinical waste; - clean any tables and other furniture, furnishings or toys affected by blood, urine, faeces or vomit using a disinfectant.
+- Wear single-use vinyl gloves and aprons when changing children's nappies, pants and clothing that are soiled with blood, urine, faeces or vomit; - Use protective rubber gloves for cleaning/sluicing clothing after changing; - Rinse soiled clothing and/or bag it for parents to collect; - Ask the maintenance team to clear spills of blood, urine, faeces or vomit using mild disinfectant solution and mops; any cloths used are disposed of with the clinical waste; - Clean any tables and other furniture, furnishings or toys affected by blood, urine, faeces or vomit using a disinfectant. - Head lice are not an excludable condition; although parents will be informed and advised to treat at the earliest opportunity - On identifying cases of head lice, we will inform all parents and ask them to check and treat their child and all of the family if they are found to have head lice.

-Nits and head lice

-- Nits and head lice are not an excludable condition; although in exceptional cases we may ask a parent to keep the child away until the infestation has cleared. - On identifying cases of head lice, we will inform all parents and ask them to treat their child and all of the family if they are found to have head lice. - A letter is also sent out to the class to inform parents that there has been a case of head lice.
+A letter is also sent out to the class to inform parents that there has been a case of head lice.